How To Stretch And Challenge More Able Pupils In Maths [Even When Teaching A Mixed Ability Class]

 • You just add a zero

-Plus, if we want to stretch and extend even more, we can ask children to systematically investigate the statements made by the children as well as any other ideas they have that aren’t represented.
+Plus, if we want to stretch and extend even more, we can ask children to systematically investigate the statements made by different students as well as any other ideas they have that aren’t represented.

 But making sure our teaching allows pupils at every level (from ‘most able’ to ‘least able’) to receive the right challenges to ensure they grow and soar as mathematicians’ is what we should constantly challenge ourselves with as teachers.